WirelessWhisper/redns/README.md

 Simple application to secure data on a device and across a network with applications and services that are already provided by the operating system where it is usually opt-in.

 ## Screens
-Four simple screens using controls from RethinkDNS to cover ever item on four list.
-Then a simple exact interface to see users on a network in realtime.
+Four simple screens for engineer using controls from RethinkDNS to cover ever item on four list.

 ### Legal
 * Templates